1992–93 FA Premier League: Season summary

 The first Premier League title went to Manchester United, the club's first title in 26 years.
 Their title was achieved with a 10-point lead over runners-up Aston Villa, after overcoming a slow start to the season which had seen them slip to mid table, with the signing of French striker Eric Cantona in late November proving to be the catalyst for their improved form which saw them lose just two league games after his arrival.
+Aston Villa were in close contention for the title right up to the end, topping the table at several points in the season, but fell short at the end, losing all of their last three games.

 Norwich City led the table for most of the first half of the season, but their challenge faded in the final weeks of the campaign, and were out of contention with three games remaining, after they lost 3–1 to Ipswich Town.
 Norwich did however finish in third place, achieving European qualification in Mike Walker's debut season as manager; with a goal difference of −4, this is the highest Premier League finish by a team with a negative goal difference.
 Blackburn, in the top division for the first time in almost 30 years, finished in fourth place.
 They briefly led the league early in the season, but suffered a shortage of goals after Alan Shearer, who had scored 16 times before the turn of the year, suffered a torn cruciate ligament and missed the second half of the season.
+A strong end of season finish nearly knocked Norwich City off third, but it was ultimately not enough.
 The title race was largely between the clubs who finished in the top four after early challenges from the likes of Arsenal, Coventry City, and Queens Park Rangers were not sustained.

 Nottingham Forest's league form had suffered through the sale of key players including Des Walker and Teddy Sheringham, and they were bottom of the Premier League for the majority of the season.
 Their relegation was confirmed in early May when they lost to Sheffield United, and manager Brian Clough announced his retirement after 18 years as manager, which had yielded one league title, two European Cups and four League Cups.
 Next to go were newly promoted Middlesbrough, who fell from mid-table at Christmas to go down in second from bottom place.
-Last to go down were Crystal Palace, who failed to win their final game of the season which would have instead consigned Oldham Athletic to the final relegation place - Oldham's survival was secured with a thrilling 4–3 win over Southampton.
+Last to go down were Crystal Palace, who failed to win their final game of the season which would have instead consigned Oldham Athletic to the final relegation place.
+Oldham had been bottom of the table for all of February and in the relegation zone for nearly all of the latter half of the season, but secured their survival with a thrilling 4–3 win over Southampton.